 When I first learned about the Washington State Academy of Sciences from my local state legislator back in the Fall of 2015, I immediately took a close look.
-When I read about its origins with Governor Christine Gregoire and the state legislature, and its design by National Academy of Sciences’ members, I was even more intrigued.
+After I read about its origins with Governor Christine Gregoire and the state legislature, and its design by National Academy of Sciences’ members, I was even more intrigued.
 What was this organization in my newly adopted state that was designed to be like the Academy where I began my career in science policy in the mid1980s?
 I needed to know more.

 While I appreciate greatly the kudos that are being sent my way, it is important to note that I was only able to lead WSAS to where it is now because of two critical supports.
 First, a consistently strong and committed Board of Directors presided over by a succession of exceptional presidents — Gordon Orians, James Cook, Ed Lazowksa, Earll Murman, Subash Singhal, Guy Palmer, Nancy Woods, Alan Konopka, Anjan Bose, Ronald Thom, Roger Myers, John Roll, and now Allison Campbell.
-Without their consistent encouragement and support, and willingness to take a few calculated risks along the way, we would not have gotten out of the starting gate, much less through the pandemic.
+Without their ever-present encouragement and support, and willingness to take a few calculated risks along the way, we would not have gotten out of the starting gate, much less through the pandemic.
 In addition, the tireless volunteerism of our members to engage and bring the highest quality and standards to advising state policy makers truly makes the WSAS a model for the nation.
 Moreover, we have attracted great staff talent who bring their own broad range of skills to our work, and are equally committed to our mission, science in the service of Washington State.

 It has been a deep honor working with you all.
 Please accept my sincerest thanks and appreciation.
 As I move on to my next act, which includes an ongoing affiliation with WSAS, I will continue to be an evangelist for high-quality, evidence-based advice to policy makers in states across the nation, because I firmly believe that the states are where the real action is and will be for the foreseeable future.